thaliaarchi/blog/blog/utah-unix-v4/index.md

 to the new engineering building, to be completed next year.

 Photo: Group in closet.
 Caption: Left to right …

-This was the first version of the influential operating system to be released outside of Bell Laboratories and was sent to <TODO: about 30> universities.
-UNIX V4 was the culmination of the effort to rewrite the kernel in C, a new high-level programming language designed alongside UNIX.
-Previous attempts had failed, but once structures were introduced into the language, it became expressive enough to manage the complex state of the kernel and the <TODO: summer of 1973> was dedicated to this transition.

 When I heard the news of the discovery, I jumped out of my chair, immediately recognizing its historical significance.
 I had spent the summer programming with